Ahead of "Giving Tuesday," AG Healey Releases Report on Charitable Donations in 2014

-- Confirm the charity’s name and the services it offers to the public.
+- Confirm the charity’s name and the services it offers.

-Professional solicitors are also required by law to disclose certain information when asked and, in general, are not allowed to mislead prospective donors or misrepresent facts.
-While the most effective tool in preventing fraud is an educated donating public, the AG’s Office has a variety of tools to address deceptive practices, which are outlined in the “Deceptive Practices in Solicitation” section of the report .
+Professional solicitors are required by law to disclose certain information when asked and, in general, may not mislead prospective donors or misrepresent facts.
+While the most effective tool in preventing fraud is an educated donating public, the AG’s Office has a variety of tools to address deceptive practices, which are outlined in the “Deceptive Practices in Solicitation” section of the report.